RobinLebhar/with-info-doc-expo-storybook/README.md

 # What is it

 It's an alternative to storybook-addon-info for react native that does not exist yet.
+I tried it with expo (34) ,storybook 5 and typescript.
 You'll find a component you can wrap around the components of your stories to get auto generated documentation.

 It includes :